gouravsinghbais/Getting-Started-with-R-and-InfluxDB/README.md

 # Getting-Started-with-R-and-InfluxDB

-To install the InfluxDB client library for R which can be downloaded using the following line of code:
+To install the InfluxDB client library for R you can use the following line of code:
 ```
 install.packages("influxdbclient")
 ```